 \section{Motivation and Analysis}

-Despite achieving a $\sim$2x speedup in image AR, we find that performance potential of SJD is \textit{significantly limited} by the variance introduced during its stochastic draft sampling process.
-To gain an intuitive understanding of this, we start with an analysis of the acceptance rate of SJD.
+Despite SJD achieves meaningful speedup in image AR, we find that its performance potential is significantly limited by the variance introduced during its stochastic draft sampling process.
+To gain an intuitive understanding of this, we start with a formal analysis of the acceptance rate of SJD.
 At iteration $t$ in SJD, the target distribution is $p^t(\cdot)$ and the draft distribution is $p^{t-1}(\cdot)$.
-As noted in Proposition 1, the acceptance rate can be expressed in terms of the Total Variation, as follows :
+As noted in Proposition \ref{mrstheorem}, the acceptance rate can be expressed in terms of the Total Variation, as follows :

 where $p_\theta$ denotes the autoregressive model and $X_{<i}$ denotes the prefixes $\{X_{i-1}, X_{i-2}, \dots\}$.
 As shown in Eq. \ref{eq:beta_context}, The acceptance rate $\beta_i^{(t)}$ is directly influenced by the \textit{context change} between iterations $t-1$ and $t-2$.
 In other words, the acceptance rate for token $i$ is driven by changes in its \textit{prefixes}, including both previously accepted tokens but also the other rejected tokens in the draft.
 This leads directly to the following observation: